coders-school/good-practices/module1/02_conventions.en.md

 ## Descriptive variable names

-Let's not name variables like this:
+Don't name variables like this:

 ```cpp
 int a = 0;          // what is a?